-The first step to lower your risk of gambling harm is to put safeguards around how much you spend, and how often you gamble and how many ways you gamble.
+The first step to lower your risk of gambling harm is to put safeguards around how much you spend, and how often you gamble and how many products you gamble on.

-How much? - no more than 1% of household income
+How much? - no more than two per cent of your take home pay

 So… how much can you spend on gambling each week?

-How often? - no more than 4 days per month
+How often? - no more than once a week

-How many ways? - no more than 2 types of gambling
+How many products? - no more than 2 products

 Deciding what’s right for you

-Following the three rules is a great start.
+Following these three rules is a great start.
 But remember to follow all three at the same and not be selective.

 For some people, these three rules may not be enough.